Nic-Hit

 Medicinal ingredient in each dosage strength:

-• Nic-Hit spray 1 mg: contains 1 mg nicotine per spray
+• Nic-Hit spray 1 mg: Each spray contains 1 mg of Nicotine.

-• Nic-Hit spray 2 mg: contains 2 mg nicotine per spray
+• Nic-Hit spray 2 mg: Each spray contains 2 mg of Nicotine.

 Non-medicinal ingredients: